aldrinm/blog/source/_posts/call-python-from-embabel.md

 ​
 This worked rather well.
 I was also to call [Neo4j's MCP Server](https://github.com/neo4j-contrib/mcp-neo4j/tree/main/servers/mcp-neo4j-cypher) to obtain the schema to feed it into the first prompt.
 This should also work in [Spring AI](https://spring.io/projects/spring-ai) projects, considering that Embabel is built on top of Spring AI.
-On the whole, this saved me some token usage for a whole lot of code and a maintenance hassle.
+On the whole, this saved me some token usage and gave me a whole lot of code and a maintenance hassle.
 Though a very satisfying academic exercise!

 *All code for this article is at https://github.com/aldrinm/embabel-neo4j-cyver-mcp*